refaktor/Undef/Concy/README.md

+###and reverse that

-#what if we just reverse the order than so that contrary to J evaluation goes left to right (does this screw the monadic/diadic in any way .. have to see reason for it in J)
+what if we just reverse the order than so that contrary to J evaluation goes left to right (does this screw the monadic/diadic in any way .. have to see reason for it in J)

 connect 'sqlite-db %main.db query "select * from user" inject-# [
   name-o: uppercase name